Rainymy/volumize/tracker.md

 - [ ] Integrate WebSocket into frontend UI.
     - [ ] Implement translation layer for frontend.
         - Can't make it work with serde.
-Bad rust enum construct.
-    - [ ] Integrate WebSocket into current implementation.
+    - [x] Integrate WebSocket into current implementation.
         - Try not to change how it is used in the UI.

 ## Todo